Stolen Van Gogh paintings found in Italy

 The paintings "Congregation Leaving the Reformed Church in Nuenen," dating from 1884/85, and "Seascape at Scheveningen," from 1882, were found wrapped in cloth in the basement of an apartment belonging to Raffaele Imperiale -- a rich and powerful drug dealer, according to Italian prosecutor Filippo Beatrice.

-The discovery in the village of Castellammare di Stabia was part of a larger investigation into the Amato Pagano clan, an international drug smuggling group affiliated with the Camorra, Naples' notorious mafia.
+The discovery in the village of Castellammare di Stabia, near Naples, was part of a larger investigation into the Amato Pagano clan, an international drug smuggling group affiliated with the Camorra, the region's notorious mafia family.

 Maria Vittoria De Simone, a prosecutor with Italy's anti-mafia department, said Imperiale is believed to be on the run in the United Arab Emirates.
 Italian authorities have requested his extradition.

-Apartments, villas and a plane worth an estimated $22.3 million (20 million euros) have also been seized as part of the ongoing investigation.
-A video released following Monday's raid showed the Italian police pulling back a mirrored wall in a home gym to reveal a cavernous underground space that concealed the plane.
+Apartments, villas and a plane worth an estimated total of $22.3 million (20 million euros) have also been seized as part of the ongoing investigation.

 'Huge' historical value